ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 If the access token is valid, the RS replies to the POST request with a 2.01 (Created) response.
 Also, the RS associates the access token with the Group OSCORE Security Context identified by the Group Identifier that is specified in the access token.
 In practice, the RS maintains a collection of Security Contexts with associated authorization information, for all the clients that it is currently communicating with.
 The authorization information is a policy that is used as input when processing requests from those clients to access resources at the RS.

-After that, the RS stores the association between: i) the authorization information from the access token; and ii) the Group Identifier of the OSCORE group together with the Sender ID and the authentication credential of the client in that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
-These pieces of information are all specified within the access token (see {{sec-as-c-token}}).
+After that, the RS stores the association between: i) the authorization information from the access token; and ii) the Group Identifier of the OSCORE group together with the Sender ID and the authentication credential of the client in that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), which are all specified within the access token (see {{sec-as-c-token}}).
 This binds the access token to the Group OSCORE Security Context of the OSCORE group.

 The above has considered an access token intended for a single RS.
 However, as discussed in {{sec-protocol-overview-token-retrieval}}, an access token can be intended for a group-audience including multiple RSs in the OSCORE group.
 In such a case, the client could efficiently upload the access token to many or all of those RSs at once (e.g., over IP multicast), after which each RS individually performs the same steps described above.